 A detector that looks good in your face

-As anticipated, the lie detection algorithm successfully revealed up to 73% of the lies.
-It needs more training, of course, and for several reasons.
-First of all because these "telltale" muscles tend to change over time.
-Secondly, because “professional” liars tell complex stories by skillfully mixing real and false elements.
-Thirdly, because there are also lies that are not told (e.g. omissions).
-Those elude any detector.
+As anticipated, the lie detector algorithm successfully revealed up to 73% of lies.
+He needs more training, obviously, and for several reasons.
+First of all because these "revealing" muscles tend to change over time.
+Secondly because "professional" liars tell complex stories by skillfully mixing real and false elements.
+Thirdly, because there are also lies that are not told (for example omissions).
+Those escape any detector.

 Time will tell if artificial intelligence will be able to replace a polygraph.